GhostSays/SnakeGame/Manual.md

 Navigate to the directory where the file.py is downloaded.
 For example, type the following command and press enter:

-this is just a example: cd C:\Users\$User\Downloads
+	cd C:\Users\$User\Downloads

 Run the Python script by entering the following command and pressing enter:

 	python snakegame.py

 After that, the game will start running.
 Use the UP, DOWN, LEFT, and RIGHT buttons on your keyboard to control it.
+To exit the game, press CTRL+C on your keyboard.